pietroepis/global-alignment-band/README.md

 # global-alignment-band
+Bioinformatics Project - UniMiB

-This program improves the computation of the optimal global alignment of two sequences, by using a band.\
+This program improves the computation of the optimal global alignment of two sequences (Needleman-Wunsch algorithm), by using a band.\
 _BLOSUM62_ was used as score matrix of reference

 **Input**\